Pathwise-random trees and models of second-order arithmetic: Introduction

 \subsection{Our results on calibrating compactness principles}

-Two compactness principles are central in the development of mathematics inside systems of second order arithmetic: the {\em Weak K\"{o}nig's Lemma} and the {\em Weak weak K\"{o}nig's Lemma}, denoted by $\WKL$, $\WWKL$ respectively in Table \ref{iHCIFQhir}.
-Here, by {\em tree} we mean binary tree, as we defined it earlier in \S\ref{hCXa7dAofL}, and by {\em positive tree} we mean that the set of its paths has positive measure.
-We are interested in the strength of the following weak variations of the perfect set theorem:\footnote{Clause (c) is not a consequence of the perfect set theorem, but rather its proof.} \begin{enumerate}[ (a)] \item $\PPp$: {\em Every positive tree has a positive perfect subtree} \item $\PPs$: {\em Every positive tree has a perfect subtree} \item $\PPm$: {\em Every positive tree has an infinite countable family of paths} \end{enumerate} The following implications amongst the principles of Table \ref{iHCIFQhir} are formalizable in $\RCA_0$:
+Two compactness principles are central in the development of mathematics inside systems of second-order arithmetic: the {\em Weak K\"{o}nig's Lemma} and the {\em Weak weak K\"{o}nig's Lemma}, denoted by $\WKL$, $\WWKL$ respectively in Table \ref{iHCIFQhir}.
+By {\em tree} we mean binary tree, as we defined it earlier in \S\ref{hCXa7dAofL}, and by {\em positive tree} $T$ we mean that the set of its paths has positive measure.
+Following \citep{{Chong.Li.ea:2019}}, the latter is formally expressed by $\exists c\ \forall n\ |T\cap 2^{n}|\geq 2^{n-c}$.
+We are interested in the strength of the following weak variations of the perfect set theorem:\footnote{Clause (c) is not a consequence of the perfect set theorem, but rather its proof.} \begin{enumerate}[ (a)] \item $\PPp$: {\em Every positive tree has a positive perfect subtree} \item $\PPs$: {\em Every positive tree has a perfect subtree} \item $\PPm$: {\em Every positive tree has an infinite countable family of paths}.\footnote{Formally, if $T$ is a positive tree, there exists a sequence $(x_n)$ of distinct reals, all lying on $T$.} \end{enumerate} The following implications amongst the principles of Table \ref{iHCIFQhir} are provable in $\RCA_0$:

-where the first one was observed in \citep{Chong.Li.ea:2019} and the others are straightforward.
+where the first one was observed by \citet{Chong.Li.ea:2019} and the others are straightforward.
 We then show that these lie strictly between $\WKL, \WWKL$ in proof-theoretic strength, and $\PPp$ is strictly stronger than $\PPs$.
-This answers \citep[Questions 4.1, 4.2]{Chong.Li.ea:2019}. and gives a fine calibration of strengths of compactness by means of natural tree-like principles, and provide additional negative evidence over the belief that most well-known theorems in formal analysis are equivalent to one of a small collection of axioms over recursive arithmetic.
-The separations are obtained via the construction of appropriate $\omega$-models of second order arithmetic: models of the form $(\omega, S, +, \cdot, 0,1,\leq)$ where $\omega$ denotes the natural numbers and $S$ is a class of subsets of $\omega$.
+This answers \citep[Questions 4.1, 4.2]{Chong.Li.ea:2019}, gives a fine calibration of strengths of compactness by means of natural tree-like principles, and provides additional negative evidence over the belief that most well-known theorems in formal analysis are equivalent to one of a small collection of axioms over recursive arithmetic.
+The separations are obtained via the construction of appropriate $\omega$-models of second-order arithmetic: models of the form $(\omega, S, +, \cdot, 0,1,\leq)$ where $\omega$ denotes the natural numbers and $S$ is a class of subsets of $\omega$.
 The basis system $\RCA$ stands for {\em recursive comprehension} and is a strong formalization of computable mathematics: its minimal $\omega$-model is the computable sets.